Oil Heat Assistance

 In addition, the State of Rhode Island offers several programs and helpful resources for low-income oil heat consumers that are in need of additional financing assistance during the winter.
 You can find more information about these programs through the Office of Energy Resources.

-LIHEAP Heating Bill Assistance
+HEAP Heating Bill Assistance

-The Low-Income Home Energy Assistance Program (LIHEAP) assistance program is available from November 1st to March 31st to residents at or below 60% of Rhode Island’s median income.
+The Home Energy Assistance Program (HEAP) assistance program is available from November 1st to March 31st to residents at or below 60% of Rhode Island’s median income.
 Based on your eligibility, they will make direct payments on your behalf to your heating provider to help with bills or to restore lost service.
 Please call 401-437-5102 for more information.

 Weatherization Assistance Program

-The Weatherization Assistance Program (WAP) helps low-income residents reduce their heating bills by providing whole-house energy efficiency (also known as weatherization) services to households that quality for LIHEAP and have not had an energy audit in the last 10 years.
+The Weatherization Assistance Program (WAP) helps low-income residents reduce their heating bills by providing whole-house energy efficiency (also known as weatherization) services to households that quality for HEAP and have not had an energy audit in the last 10 years.
 Tenants (with landlord approval) and homeowners are eligible for weatherization.